BilalEssafi1/ecosphere/README.md

 - Implement advanced token refresh functionality to resolve the need for clearing cache and cookies to log in after signing out, ensuring seamless handling of expired tokens and CSRF synchronization.
 - Add a more custom 404 pages
 - Add self-service forgot password feature via email verification
+- Improve performance on the side by implementing stricter image sizing rules
+- Add bookmark editing functionalities to rename a bookmark or also delete it
+- Add video upload functionality to allow users to upload different types of assets

+# Features Implemented

 # Testing